 - The following statement in 10-point type: “This product is home-produced and processed.”

 - The date the product was processed.

-- Allergen identification for all ingredients that contain any of the Major Food Allergens known as The Big 8 Allergens: milk, eggs, wheat, soybean (soy), peanuts, tree nuts, fish and shellfish.
+- Allergen identification for all ingredients that contain any of the Major Food Allergens known as The Big 8 Allergens: milk, eggs, wheat, soybean (soy), peanuts, tree nuts, fish, sesame seeds and shellfish.